 These aren't the only two libraries available to you: students who are members of the Oxford Union3 can use and borrow from the Union Library and all students can use the main Bodleian library, although they can't borrow from it.
-However, there are a huge number of other Bodleian libraries that exist - most of which look utterly gorgeous, and all of which are worth investigating.
-In addition to being an invaluable source of books, they also provide a quiet environment in which to work.
+However, there are a huge number of other Bodleian organisation which represents the entire student body.